Western Baseball League

 Long Beach won the inaugural league championship, defeating Tri-City, 3 games to 1.
+However, the team had to drop its "Barracuda" nickname, re-named "The Franchise" after the team's former president stripped the team of its name.

 In 1996, Surrey folded, then the Reno Chukars were added.
-Long Beach won its second consecutive title, again 3 games to 1 over Tri-City.
+Long Beach, re-named the Riptide, won its second consecutive title, again 3 games to 1 over Tri-City.

 In 1997, the league added the Chico Heat, while Palm Springs took the year off and Long Beach became the Mission Viejo Vigilantes.
 Chico won the league championship in its first season in the league, defeating Reno, 3–2.

 In 1998, Salinas disbanded, while dormant Palm Springs moved to Oxnard, California and became the Pacific Suns.
 Grays Harbor suspended operations halfway through the season, and the league took over management of the team, which continued as the Western Warriors and went on an extended 68-game road trip with no home stadium.
 Despite the lack of a home stadium, the Warriors made it to the league championship series before being swept by Sonoma County, 3–0.

 In 1999, the league disbanded the Western Warriors, while Mission Viejo, Bend, and Pacific also folded.
 The Sacramento Steelheads and Zion Pioneerzz were added, making the WBL a six-team league.
 Tri-City won the league championship for the year, 3 games to 1 over Chico.

 For the 2000 season, Reno called it quits after four years in the league, while Sacramento moved to Vacaville, California and became the Solano Steelheads.
 The WBL was back at eight teams, however, as the Yuma (AZ) Bullfrogs, Feather River (Marysville, CA) Mudcats and Valley (Scottsdale, AZ) Vipers were added.
 The Zion Pioneerzz won the league championship, defeating Chico 3 games to 1.